 A dynamic speaker, Edward captures audiences with a mixture of fun, facts and personal challenges for improvement.
 A well-known and respected sales trainer, he has developed several programs for food sales representatives designed to increase sales and improve customer relationships.

-Edward holds a B.S. in Economics and an M.S. in Administrative Management.
-He enjoys the outdoors, hiking, reading, playing the bass guitar and volunteering on behalf of organizations that feed the hungry.
+Born and raised in Baltimore, Md., Edward’s career in the food industry spans more than 40 years.
+He holds a B.S. in Economics and an M.S. in Administrative Management and enjoys the outdoors, hiking, reading, playing the bass guitar and volunteering on behalf of organizations that feed the hungry.